Tillerino/scruse/docs/generics.md

 ```

 Note that the signatures of the functional interfaces and the prototypes to delegate to in the generic prototype
 must match exactly so that method signatures can be used.
-Scruse cannot currently create more complex lambdas.
+Jagger cannot currently create more complex lambdas.
 It is recommended to use your generic functional interfaces as [templates](templates.md).
 That way everything will
 always match by construction.